 We created user personas to help our client understand a range of four different attitudes — youthful/expressive, youthful/understated, mature/expressive, and mature/understated — within the category of “mobile professionals.”
 This exercise helped us rule out an entire youthful/expressive quadrant as a target for their brand.
 (Note: “youthful” and “mature” are not age-related — they’re attitudes.)
 Visualizing all four on a grid and benchmarking them against competitors helped us realize Ventev is best positioned in the marketplace by communicating a more serious, businesslike tone.

 The images of people we selected during this step to represent each quadrant stuck around and became visual tags as we made decisions about form and color.
 It’s much easier to choose color, material, and finishes for a user attitude when you have a photo and profile to reference.

-2. Map Each Quadrant’s Attitudes to Color
+Step 2: Map Each Quadrant’s Attitude to Color

 We combined the user personas with relevant color trends.
 The mature/expressive quadrant featured more adventurous and progressive use of colors.
 The body colors are mature but represent a more distinct attitude toward color.

 The youthful/understated quadrant — often referred to as the “Apple-like quadrant” — was characterized by black and white contrasts, whites, and pale greys combined with minimal color accents for a fresh, casual perception.
 This quadrant is all about small, controlled pops of color often in hidden places.